jsingh0026/indian-cities/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.

+## Startup Commands

+Run `npm install` to download all the dependencies

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Brief Description

+Service named `get-cities-service` is created to subscribe to the API call and get response.
+Very basic html design is created and agm-map Component is imported from `agm/core` and downloaded using npm.
+A data set in JSON format with city names and respective latitude and longitude is used to dynamically change the marker on the map.
+For further details and queries contact `jass.singh0026@gmail.com`.

 ## Code scaffolding